dwaware/ROS2Test/README.md

 ![midway](https://user-images.githubusercontent.com/74695555/179434596-29059091-fb51-4984-a54b-cd47d88bfd2a.png)

-After a couple more orbits the sphere zeroes in on its target.
+After a few more decaying orbits the sphere zeroes in on its target.

 ![almost](https://user-images.githubusercontent.com/84337590/179428101-544548c9-66f7-45ca-a7bb-bc41c5b69689.png)